EPCCed/safe-docs/docs/safe-for-managers.md

     You can skip between the period allocations by clicking on the "Next period>>>"  and "<<< Previous period"  buttons at the bottom of the page.

-1. **Resource Pool (machine)**.
-"XC" refers to ARCHER.
+1. **Resource Pool (machine)**
 1. **Allocation**
 1. **Dates** It is possible to have multiple successive period allocations, but they can never overlap if they are for the same resource pool.
 Before carrying out any project management tasks please check the dates and make sure you are managing the correct allocation.
 You can skip between the period allocations by clicking on the "Next period>>>" and "<<< Previous period"  buttons at the bottom of the page.

-You can manage the allocation by [setting up project groups](#projgrp) and [allocating compute time to project groups]("#mvtime).
+You can manage the allocation by [setting up project groups](#projgrp) and [allocating compute time to project groups]("#mvtime) if the project group functionality is available on the machine you have the allocation on.
 Project management tasks for the period allocation can be carried out at any time, but the allocation will be active, i.e. usable, only between the specified dates.
 Thus, you can set up project groups in advance.

 ### <a id="projgrp"></a> How can I set up project groups within my project?

 Project groups can be used to administer time and other resources within your project.
-There is always one group which contains all project members but you can create additional groups if you wish.
+There is always one group which contains all project members but you can create additional groups if you wish and the functionality is supported on the machine you are using.

+The following machines currently support the use of project groups:
+- ARCHER2
+- Cirrus
+- DiRAC Extreme Scaling (Tursa)

 [Login to SAFE](../safe-for-users#login) Then:

 1. Go to the Menu *Projects* and select the *project* you wish to create the group

-1. This will display a screen with a variety of options for managing the project.
+2. This will display a screen with a variety of options for managing the project.
-1. Click the small arrow beside *Project Groups* to expand this section
+3. Click the small arrow beside *Project Groups* to expand this section
-1. Click on the first entry (which will match the project ID)
+4. Click on the first entry (which will match the project ID)
-1. Click *Add new sub-group* at the bottom of the section
+5. Click *Add new sub-group* at the bottom of the section
-1. This will take you to the screen for creating new project groups.
+6. This will take you to the screen for creating new project groups.

 Fill in a suffix to your project code in the box: for example, if your project code is t01, you might chose t01-a.
 Project group names cannot be more than eight characters in total.

 1. <a id="guestbudget"></a>If this group is to be used for <strong>guest budget</strong> users, tick "Guest Budget"</br>
 A *guest budget* is a budget in one project which is set up to permit access requests from users in a different project.</li>

 1. Click *Create*

 ### <a id="delgrp"></a>How can I delete a project group?